-In June 2018, FASB issued ASU 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
-This update clarifies and improves current guidance about whether a transfer of assets (or the reduction, settlement, or cancellation of liabilities) is a contribution or an exchange transaction.
-ASU 2018-08 is effective for the fiscal year ending December 31, 2019.
-Management will be evaluating the effects of this new standard.
+In 2019, the Organization adopted Financial Accounting Standards Board's Accounting Standards Update (ASU) 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
+This update clarified and improved guidance about whether a transfer of assets (or the reduction, settlement, or cancellation of liabilities) is a contribution or an exchange transaction.
+There is no material impact on the consolidated financial statements, as such, there have been no related reclassifications on previously presented change in net assets or total net assets.